young-kcd/firebird/doc/sql.extensions/README.set_bind.md

 When incomplete type definiton is used in right side of the statement (TO part) firebird engine will define missing details about that type automatically based on source column.

-From this statement POV there is no difference between NUMERIC and DECIMAL datatypes.
-Changing bind of any NUMERIC does not affect appropriate underlying integer type.
-On contrary, changing bind of integer datatype also affects appropriate NUMERICs.
+Changing bind of any NUMERIC/DECIMAL does not affect appropriate underlying integer type.
+On contrary, changing bind of integer datatype also affects appropriate NUMERICs/DECIMALs.

 Special `TO` part format `LEGACY` is used when datatype, missing in previous FB version, should be represented in a way, understandable by old client software (may be with some data losses).
 The following coercions are done for